Polynomial regression is a statistical technique for modeling a relationship between a dependent variable

-The degree of the polynomial is determined by the highest power of x, denoted as n.
+The degree of the polynomial is determined by the highest power of , denoted as .

 For example, a polinomial of degree 2 is quadratic equation, and a polinomial of degree 3 is a cubic equation.